Meet the governing body

 I am the Operations Director for Calor Gas Ltd, responsible for the purchase, storage and delivery of LPG to a variety of customers across GB.
 A chartered accountant with near 20 years experience working in business across the West Midlands.
 Most importantly I am a Dad to two amazing little girls with whom I love to draw/scribble, build towers, go for walks, watch Disney DVDs and enjoy Moseley café culture.
 A local since University, Moseley is now very much my home.

+My name is Sharon Holloway, I am married to Philip and have two lovely daughters, Jade and Cleo.
 I enjoy baking, especially a West Indian Carribbean Rum cake.
 I love playing 'Monopoly' during family games night, (still yet to win!!)
 Christmas is a favourite time of year for me as St Mary's Church is so welcoming.
-Christmas Eve, holding a Chrisdingle and the lights are turned down... just Magical.
+Christmas Eve, holding a Christingle and the lights are turned down... just Magical.

 A few don't likes about myself, is I don't enjoy driving ( but have to get to work) and when Philip eats Pickled onions...yuk!
 I have a strong sense of empathy and I am really enjoying learning new skills especially in these early days of becoming a Parent Governor.

 My name is Helen Rogerson and I have been teaching at Moseley C of E since 2012.
 For the first six years, I spent time teaching in years 1 and 3 and this year I brought my class up to Year 2.
 I am part of the senior management team and I coordinate Science, PSHE and work experience at the school.